Public-key cryptography based on bounded quantum reference frames: An identification scheme

+\item Note that public-key identification can be trivially achieved via a digital signature scheme (Alice signs a random message presented by Bob), but since we do not know of an unconditionally secure and reusable digital signature scheme, our scheme is noteworthy.
+Similarly, public-key identification can be achieved with a public-key encryption scheme (Bob sends an encrypted random challenge to Alice, who returns it decrypted), but we do not know of an unconditionally secure and reusable public-key encryption scheme (that uses pure public keys; though, see Ref. \cite{Got05} for a promising candidate). \end{itemize}

 A summary of our protocol is as follows.
 Alice chooses a private phase reference and distributes a limited number of samples of her reference frame as quantum public keys.
 The samples are used by Bob to verify that the prover is actually Alice.
 Because Alice has a perfect phase reference, she can carry out the identification protocol with no error (assuming perfect quantum channels).
-But, because Eve only has a bounded quantum reference frame (in the form of a limited number of copies of the public key), she inevitably incurs an error that Bob can detect with sufficiently high probability.
+But, because Eve only has a bounded quantum phase reference frame (in the form of a limited number of copies of the public key), she inevitably incurs an error that Bob can detect with sufficiently high probability (we discuss quantum phase reference frames in more detail in Section \ref{sec_PhaseRFs}).